 To make matters worse, we found one high street bank charges a £25 fee for any Direct Debits that are bounced back – which would bring the grand total from our example to a staggering £152.50 due to missed payments.

 Ian Williams of thinkmoney commented: “Many people are aware that if they have insufficient funds in the bank to pay a Direct Debit, they will be charged for it being unpaid.

 “But people are often surprised to find that the company they're paying may also charge.
 In addition, you may also damage your credit record.

 “A budgeting account could help you to get organised and could spell the end to all these unexpected charges.
-The thinkmoney Personal Account charges a single monthly management fee of £14.50 per month (£21.25 for joint accounts) and comes with budgeting specialists who help make sure every payment gets paid on time.”
+The thinkmoney Managed Current Account charges a single monthly management fee of £14.50 per month (£21.25 for joint accounts) and comes with budgeting specialists who help make sure every payment gets paid on time.”

 By Daniel Griffiths